How to submit corrections to the Anthology

 The staff of the ACL Anthology can process requests for both many types of corrections to data in the ACL Anthology.
 These include correcting metadata and posting errata and revisions for scholarly works that are already published.
 While this service can help correct post-publication problems, due to certain difficulties and liabilities, the corrections have certain limitations, which we describe here.

 - Corrections to metadata do not require the submission of a new PDF.
+Examples include correcting the spelling of a name or the title.
 These kinds of corrections are typically made to bring the metadata in line with what is on the PDF, which is taken to be authoritative.
 If the metadata changes impact the work’s physical form (e.g., adding an additional author), a revision must also be supplied.

 - An erratum clarifies errors made in the original scholarly work.
 Usually these are just short notes, correcting statements, or changes to equations or other problems in the original, which need to be read alongside the original work.

 - A revision is a replacement to the original scholarly work.
 This format allows a corrected paper to be read independently of the original scholarly work, and typically does not highlight the original’s errors.

 Please take note of the following regarding errata and revisions:

 - The original published PDF is not invalidated.
 The original will still stand as published and cannot be withdrawn, and both will remain available and linked on the website.

 - The landing page for the work will indicate the availability of the erratum or revision.